SyncholisticMG/gh/SecondDraft/chapter1/a_hologram.md

 our pets,
 everything.

-The holographic reality has been explored extensively by other researchers and writers.
-Most notably in *The Holographic Universe: The Revolutionary Theory of Reality* by Michael Talbot.
+The holographic reality has been explored extensively by other researchers and writers, most notably in *The Holographic Universe: The Revolutionary Theory of Reality* by Michael Talbot.
 It's an excellent read.
 The pullout quote from *The New York Times* review sums it up perfectly.